bocadilloproject/bocadillo/docs/how-to/socketio.md

 </form>
 ```

-So, to send a message to other people in the chat, we need to hook onto the submission of the `form`, and send a `message` event with the contents of the `input` element.
+So, to send a message to the other people in the chat, we need to hook onto the submission of the `form`, and send a `message` event with the contents of the `input` element.

 Then, to display messages received from other people, we'll need to add an event handler for the `response` event, and dynamically append `<li>` elements to the list of messages.